RosettaCommons/documentation/development_documentation/tutorials/jd3_derived_jq/appendixB.md

         ) const override ;
 ```

-We should replace our `ScoreFunctionOP` with a vector of these:
+We should replace our `ScoreFunctionOP` with a vector of these.
+We will have a `ScoreFunctionOP` for each job tag.

 ```c++
 //core::scoring::ScoreFunctionOP sfxn_;